 Several commentators have requested that the IRS and Treasury issue guidance regarding the calculation of section 704(c) minimum gain under the second tier when a partnership holds multiple properties subject to a single nonrecourse liability.
-This situation typically arises when a partnership that holds several properties, each subject to an individual liability, refinances the individual liabilities with a single nonrecourse liability.
+This situation typically arises when a partnership that holds several properties, each subject to an individual liabilities with a single nonrecourse liability.